elzaguillot/elzaguillot.github.io/index.md

 * Genetic evolution

-## Teaching experience and interest
+## Teaching experience

+I have taught at university level (bachelor and masters) in France, Switzerland, New Zealand and England, spanning a wide variety of topics:

 * Data science

-* Multiariate statistics
+* Multivariate statistics

 * Statistical analyses